guidanoli/yadsl/diff/README.md

 # Diff

-Makes a `diff` between two strings, pointing out the different characters.
+Makes a `diff` between two strings, creating a score that depends on the number of gaps and on the "distance" in the keyboard of the mistaken characters.

 ## Example